20 Best sticker fonts for eye-catching decals (2026)

 14. Gin & Jus

-Gin & Jus is one of the more versatile fonts for decals on the list.
-The crisp lettering design can look both cute and edgy, depending on the rest of the design.
-It’s undoubtedly a valuable asset if you want to build your online sticker shop.
+Gin & Jus is one of the more versatile fonts here.
+The crisp lettering can look cute or edgy depending on the rest of the design, which makes it a valuable asset if you are building an online sticker shop.

 Script fonts

-Script and cursive fonts are made to resemble handwriting or calligraphy.
-They add a breath of creativity to any text.
-Their dynamic and fluid nature, as opposed to the static quality of sans serif typefaces, helps capture attention and give text cohesion, an artistic vibe, and elegance.
+Script and cursive fonts are made to resemble handwriting or calligraphy, so they add creativity to any text.
+Their fluid, dynamic nature (versus the static feel of a sans serif) captures attention and gives text an artistic, elegant cohesion.
+Just watch legibility at small sizes.

 15. Winter Day Script Streak

-This beautifully textured script font appears to be written with brush streaks (indicative of the name).
-Winter Day Script Streak is a captivating font, perfect for simpler sticker designs, such as name decals.
-The individual letters are also interesting enough to be used for monograms, labeling your personal belongings, or in the form of a signature for your business.
+This beautifully textured script looks written with brush streaks, hence the name.
+Winter Day Script Streak is captivating for simpler designs like name decals, and the letters are interesting enough for monograms or a signature-style mark for your business.

 16. Prague Metronome Hairline

-A calligraphy-style font, Prague Metronome is a personal yet elegant choice for business card stickers, quotation kiss-cut decals, wedding invitation stickers, and many more.
+A calligraphy-style font, Prague Metronome is a personal yet elegant choice for business card stickers, kiss-cut quote decals, and wedding invitation stickers.
+The long, frilly tails give it a hand-written, decorative look.

 17. Hey Beibeh

 Perhaps the best font for celebratory events, this cursive typeface will work perfectly for vinyl decals (stickers that can be used on various surfaces).
-Given the font's character (suitable for special occasions and decoration purposes), it is an excellent choice for using a metallic material.
+Given the font's character (suitable for special occasions and wedding-related businesses), it is an excellent choice for using a metallic material.

 18. Her Name is Rie

-Not every decal font needs to be super intricate and decorative.
-Like this cute free font, a simpler alternative is ideal for creating stickers with a meaningful message that needs to be legible.
-It has a human feel, so even the simplest stickers will look custom-made.
+Not every decal font needs to be intricate.
+Like this cute free font, a simpler script is ideal for a meaningful message that still needs to be legible.
+It has a human feel, so even the simplest sticker looks custom-made.

 19. Klostro